orchidsoftware/orchid.software/source/en/docs/quickstart-crud.md

 This guide provides a minimal set for creating and editing models using the platform.
 In the current example, we will create admin pages for the blog.

+> **Note.** This tutorial is an important part of the tutorial, but if your application needs a simple CRUD, consider [using a dedicated package for this](https://github.com/orchidsoftware/crud).

 At this stage, it is advisable that you already familiarize yourself with the basics of the concept of [screens](https://orchid.software/en/docs/screens) and watch "[Quick start for beginners](https://orchid.software/en/docs/quickstart) ".

 First, we need to create a new table.
 To do this, execute the command: